brunofoggiatto/conda-guide/README.md

 # Conda Guide
-## This guide is a introduction to using Conda, a powerful tool for managing environments and packages.
-It's a guide for beginners who want to organize data and software development projects efficiently and in isolation.
+## It's a guide for beginners who want to organize data and software development projects efficiently and in isolation.

 ## Table of Contents
 - [Install Conda](#install-conda)